##

 people.df <- data.frame(name, age, relationship)

-#plotting the ages of the people in a barplot:
+# Plotting the ages of the people in a barplot:

 barplot(height = people.df$age, names = people.df$name)